Sound Mortgage Advice For First-Time Home Buyers

 There are also things like proximity to family, friends, shopping, and entertainment.

 For example, if you have a habit of eating a meal with your sibling or parents once a week at their home, will the new home location put a damper on those plans?
-Or, if you like to socialize with friends on a regular basis at a particular hot spot, how far will that hot spot be from your new home?
+Or, if you like to socialize with friends regularly at a particular hot spot, how far will that hot spot be from your new home?

-Consider the usual routine that you currently enjoy and determine how that habit will be affected by the purchase of a home.
+Consider the usual routine that you currently enjoy and determine how that habit will be affected by purchasing a home.

 #7: Consider the Ability to Sell the Home in the Future